-(a) The Advisory Board may recommend, and the Planning CommissionHPC may approve, a list of structures of historical, architectural or aesthetic merit which that have not been designated as landmarks and are not situated in designated historic districts.
+- approve, a list of structures of historical, architectural or aesthetic merit which that have not been designated as landmarks and are not situated in designated historic districts.
 The saidThis list may be added to from time to time.
 The purpose of this list shall be to recognize and encourage the protection, enhancement, perpetuation and use of such structures.
-The Advisory Board and the Planning CommissionHPC shall maintain a record of historic structures in the City whichthat have been officially designated by agencies of the State or federal government, and shall cause such structures to be added to the aforesaid list.

-(b) Nothing in this Article 10 shall be construed to impose any regulations or controls upon such structures of merit included on the saidsuch a list and neither designated as landmarks nor situated in historic districts.

-(c) The Planning Commission, with the advice of the Advisory Board, HPC may authorize such steps as it deems desirable to recognize the merit of, and to encourage the protection, enhancement, perpetuation and use of any such listed structure, or of any designated landmark or any structure in a designated historic district, including but not limited to the issuance of a certificate of recognition and the authorization of a plaque to be affixed to the exterior of the structure; and the Planning CommissionHPC shall cooperate with appropriate State and federal agencies in such efforts.
+The Advisory Board and the Planning CommissionHPC shall maintain a record of historic structures in the City which that have been officially designated by agencies of the State or federal government, and shall cause such structures to be added to the aforesaid list. - (b) Nothing in this Article 10 shall be construed to impose any regulations or controls upon such structures of merit included on the saidsuch a list and neither designated as landmarks nor situated in historic districts. - (c) The Planning Commission, with the advice of the Advisory Board, HPC may authorize such steps as it deems desirable to recognize the merit of, and to encourage the protection, enhancement, perpetuation and use of any such listed structure, or of any designated landmark or any structure in a designated historic district, including but not limited to the issuance of a certificate of recognition and the authorization of a plaque to be affixed to the exterior of the structure; and the Planning Commission HPC shall cooperate with appropriate State and federal agencies in such efforts.